adamglang/weedfinder/README.md

 # WeedFinder.ai POC

 AI-powered cannabis product search and recommendation platform.
-This POC demonstrates the core functionality with a single dispensary (Pend Oreille Cannabis Co) using POSaBIT POS integration.
+This POC demonstrates the core functionality with a single dispensary using POSaBIT POS integration.

 ## Features